Add or Edit a Source

 Click Allow to allow Coveo to access your Zendesk content.

 To edit a source, in the main menu, under Content, select Sources > source row > Edit in the Action bar.

 In the Add/Edit a Zendesk Source panel, in the Configuration tab, enter appropriate parameter values:

 A descriptive name for your source under 255 characters (not already in use for another source in this organization).

 You cannot change the source name once it is created.

-Select who can search the Zendesk content (see Source Permission Types):
+Select who can search the Zendesk content (see Source Permission Types).
+Your options are:

 Shared - Everyone

 Secured - Only users authenticated in the search interface will see the source items for which they have read permission.